 The Potomac Heritage Trail and the Evolution of the Nation

-The following is adapted from Dr. Philip W. Ogilvie's 1997 paper on the PHT corridor, articulating the significance of the corridor in our Nation's evolution and the associated ecological and economical changes.
+The following is adapted from a 1997 "white paper" by Philip W. Ogilvie, Ph.D., articulating the significance of the corridor in our Nation's evolution and the associated ecological and economic changes.

 A Corridor between East and West

 An anchor in the ever-changing context of the Potomac is George Washington's vision of the River as "the great avenue into the Western Country."
 The Potomac provided the central hub in the life of our Nation's first president.
 He was born and died on its banks, he surveyed much land within the basin, and his calling as a military leader came on the river and in defense of the Potomac Country for the British Crown.
 Washington used the River as a highway from the eastern settlements to the wilder west, and it provided food, income, and power for many.
 Washington himself owned about 12,000 acres of land in scattered locations.

 The theme of an east-west corridor links the history, transportation and technology of the Potomac River corridor.
 Prior to the European invasion, land transportation in the Potomac region was largely by trail, usually the improved trace of a game trail.
 Large mammals, especially bison and elk during historic times, picked routes that used the least energy and, over the years, the passage of animals engraved trails in the landscape.
 People followed these trails and the resulting paths became the established routes of travel.